 Active motion sensors use microwaves to detect motion.
-Microwaves are a type of electromagnetic radiation — waves of electrical and magnetic energy moving together through space.
+In this case. microwaves are a type of electromagnetic radiation — waves of electrical and magnetic energy moving together through space, not the kind that heats up your ramen.
 This is how radar and pregnancy ultrasounds work.

-An active motion sensor emits microwaves and then analyzes the waves that are reflected back at its sensor.
-When the pattern of waves reflected at the sensor are disturbed, such as when a person walks by, it triggers the sensor to send a signal.
-This signal may open a door, turn on the water or activate an alarm.
+An active motion sensor emits microwaves and then analyzes the waves that are reflected to the sensor.
+When the pattern of waves are disturbed, such as when a person walks by, it triggers the sensor to send a signal.
+This signal may open a door, turn on the water, or activate an alarm.

 These types of sensors are great in harsh, high heat environments, but they also can cause false alarms if a small animal scurries by or the wind blows too hard.
 Active motion sensors need a continuous power source or strong batteries because they are actively working to send out microwaves and detect motion.